Bricktech2000/Notes/notes/equilibrium.md

 ## Le Châtelier's Principle

-> A system at equilibrium will respond to external stress by minimizing the stress. — Rashmi
+> A system at equilibrium will respond to external stress by minimizing the stress. &mdash; Rashmi

 ## Formulas